Am I eligible for the program?

 Do I need a visa to participate in the program?

 When applying for the program is very important to get in touch with the Brazilian Consulate/Embassy of your jurisdiction and check the need to get a visa.
-All concerns about legal bureaucracy are entirely of the fellow’s responsibility.
+All concerns about legal bureaucracy are entirely of the intern’s responsibility.
 In case a visa is required, you can ask for BPC to provide an invitation letter with your personal data for the Consulate/Embassy visa’s process.

 What is the Brazilian currency?